spring-guides/gs-batch-processing/README.md

 	}
 ```

-The first method defines our job and the second one defines a single step.
-Jobs are built out of steps, where each step can involved a reader, a processor, and a writer.
+The first method defines the job and the second one defines a single step.
+Jobs are built from steps, where each step can involve a reader, a processor, and a writer.

-In our job definition, we need an incrementer because jobs use a database to maintain execution state.
-We then list each of the steps, of which our job has just one step.
-Finally, the job has an end.
-With all this, the java API spits out a perfectly configured job.
+In this job definition, you need an incrementer because jobs use a database to maintain execution state.
+You then list each step, of which this job has only one step.
+The job ends, and the java API produces a perfectly configured job.

-In our step definition, we define how much data to write at a time.
+In the step definition, you define how much data to write at a time.
 In this case, it writes up to ten records at a time.
-Next, we configure the reader, processor, and writer using the injected bits from earlier.
-Finally, the builder API turns it into a nicely built step.
+Next, you configure the reader, processor, and writer using the injected bits from earlier.

-> chunk() is prefixed `<Person,Person>` because it's a generic method.
+> **Note:** chunk() is prefixed `<Person,Person>` because it's a generic method.
 This represents the input and output types of each "chunk" of processing, and lines up with `ItemReader<Person>` and `ItemWriter<Person>`.

-Finally, we need the part that runs our application.
+Finally, you run the application.

 `src/main/java/hello/BatchConfiguration.java`
 ```java